 Join us for Midnight Clear at 6 pm.
 You can find additional details on the Midnight Clear event page.

-We will have an Advent service at 10:45 am.
+We will have a service of Lessons and Carols in the service at 10:45 am.
 There will be no 9 am service.

 December 24: Christmas Eve Candlelight Service